Zenika/zenscaler/README.md

 ### Configuration file

-Please refer to the [wiki page](https://github.com/Zenika/zscaler/wiki/Configuration#configuration-file) for details.
+Please refer to the dedicated [wiki page](https://github.com/Zenika/zscaler/wiki/Configuration#configuration-file) for details.

 Use-case configuration files can be found under the `examples/` folder.
 Here's a sample: